Contributors Dropdown icon

 So, why all the fuss about this data transformation idea?
 Well, for starters, it’s a critical step in broader, more detailed data analysis and maintenance.
 However, it’s also common sense for modern digital marketers who are running comprehensive campaigns across many different platforms.

-To effectively carry out these transformations, a robust data transformation tool is often required.
-These tools can automate many of the tasks involved in cleaning and standardizing data, making the process more efficient and less prone to error.
+To effectively carry out the data transformation process, a robust data transformation tool is often required.
+These tools can automate many of the tasks involved in improving data quality like cleaning and standardizing data, making the process more efficient and less prone to error.

 Beyond ensuring that all of your advertising sources are “speaking the same data language,” it is often worth thinking about the types of data transformations that are useful on a global scale, literally.